steen-varsted/config_generator.dart/README.md

 you created a build file for.

-The build process will generate implementations of all the classes and a const value of the top level class with the name `config` and instantiated with the values from the `build.yaml` file.
+The build process will generate implementations of all the classes and a const value of the top level class with the name `config` and instantiated with the `options` values from the `build.yaml` file.
 This value can then be used in your code:

 ```dart